Alexandre-Fernandez/astro-i18n/astro-i18n/README-new.md

 ## Features

 -   🪶 Lightweight.
--   🏗️ Build-time loading.
 -   🌏 Internationalized routing.
 -   🔒 Type-safety and autocompletion.
 -   🔧 Support for plurals, context, interpolations and formatters.
 -   🚀 Built for [Astro](https://github.com/withastro/astro) and nothing else.
+-   💻 Astro island compatible.

 ## Introduction

 Most internationalization libraries rely on raw untyped strings to access their translations.
-This is equally possible with astro-i18n however it can generate project specific types to get type-safety and autocompletion on your translations.
+This is equally possible with astro-i18n however it can generate project specific types to get type-safety and autocompletion for your translations.

 ## Installation